heyoni/nanodegree_three/README.md

 # nanodegree_three

+#Installation
+Install google appengine SDK for python at https://cloud.google.com/appengine/docs/python/download Extract contents into folder and run ```dev_appserver.py .``` That will setup a webserver at localhost:8080, goto /blog to find the blog
 #Overview

 Users can write blog posts that are visible to anyone browsing this website.
 Included is the ability for others to post